-IA carries out an annual audit of the ICFR, the scope of which is previously determined by the Committee.
+IA carries out an annual audit of the ICFR.
 Any control weaknesses detected in the ICFR are included in a specific plan of action for each weakness identified.
 IA monitors and controls these weaknesses and reports to the Committee in this regard until they have been definitively resolved.

-The Committee reviews and approves the scope of the ICFR and the quantitative and qualitative factors taken into account in its preparation, and it is informed about the different applications that are relevant to this end.
-Approval of these points in relation to the 2020 ICFR was formally given at the Committee meeting held in September 2020.
+The Committee reviews and approves the scope of the ICFR, the quantitative and qualitative factors taken into account in its preparation, and it is informed about the different applications that are relevant to this end.
+Approval of these points in relation to the 2021 ICFR was formally given at the Committee meeting held in September 2021.